rabbit-orion/portfolio/polygon-spatial-overlap/README.md

 This script matches polygon features based on if their names are identical, and outputs those features with their corresponding Jaccard index.
 One process optimization I implemented was to use [dictionaries](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict) when iteratively accessing feature geometries, which reduces the associated operations from an $O(n)$ runtime to an $O(1)$ runtime.
 Access the code [here!](polygon_spatial_overlap.py)

 Below is a map of those results, which displays spatial changes in ZIP Code Tabulation Areas in the United States between 2010 and 2020.
+The graduated symbology is from [ColorBrewer](https://colorbrewer2.org/) and is colorblind safe and print friendly.

 ## Skills
 Geospatial Data Analysis, Cartography